jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 Just as intense training saps athletic potential, stressful conditions dull cognitive bandwidth, sap emotional reserves, and strain systemic resilience regardless of innate privilege.
 If you can operate effectively despite sleep deprivation, hunger pangs, relationship turmoil or grinding workloads, the world is yours for the taking.

 It's why those emerging from poverty often develop relentless drive.
 If you can thrive despite agony, harsh origins get overwritten.
-When the privilege face crisis, small gaps in ability get magnified.&nbsp;
+When the privilege face crisis, small gaps in ability get magnified.

 **10)** Pain is the great equalizer in fighting.
 No matter how much better than you someone is, if you can cause them pain, you stand a chance.